 Chicago in the late 1800’s saw an explosive growth in immigration along with increasing prosperity of Chicago’s middle and upper classes.
 13 educated and influential women, excluded from important careers at the time, began to use their talents to realize a powerful force for change in their communities.

-In 1890, thirteen young “ladies of society” came together to form The Service Club of Chicago (SCC).
-Inspired by Jane Addams’ Hull House, these women decided to use their influence to lend assistance to the less fortunate.
-In the very early years, they began their work with a modest sewing circle, creating garments for the children of the Stock Yards and the University Settlement.
+In 1890, they began their work with a modest sewing circle, creating garments for the children of the Stock Yards and the University Settlement.

-In 1938, The Service Club had grown to over 300 members, and reincorporated under the current name, “The Service Club of Chicago”.
-The Service Club allocated grants primarily to housing, employment assistance, educational and healthcare organizations.
-In the second half of the 20th century, The Service Club once again expanded their reach, and added cultural organizations to this list.
+In 1938, The Service Club had grown to over 300 members, and reincorporated under the current name, “The Service Club of Chicago.”
+In the second half of the 20th century, The Service Club of Chicago once again expanded their reach and added cultural organizations to this list.

 FUNDRAISING AND PARTNERSHIPS

 In the early years, supporters were often first introduced to our mission through “fun”draising events such as the Bal Musique featuring the Chicago Symphony Orchestra and Stadium Spectacle with the Harlem Globetrotters.
 Today, fundraising has expanded to include Individual Giving, Institutional Giving and Legacy Gifts.